-Sometimes that "good time" involves one of them stroking their own ego by hassling someone walking by that "doesn't belong there".
-Someone like me!
+Sometimes that good time involves one of them stroking their own ego by hassling someone walking by who doesn't belong there.
+Someone like me.

 This can be a pretty scary situation when you're in an unfamiliar area and are faced with the very real possibility of becoming an easy target for street crime.

-While dealing with how to physically defend yourself in a "multiple attacker" situation is too large of a topic to deal with in the same article, here are some tips to dealing with your BEST defense...avoiding the conflict altogether:
+While dealing with how to defend yourself in a multiple attacker situation is too large of a topic to deal with in the same article, here are some tips to dealing with your best defense -- avoiding the conflict altogether.

-For example, are there any stores nearby that you can duck into if needed?
-What "environmental weapons" are around them that could possibly be used as weapons or obstacles if needed?
-Can you safely turn around and walk the other way or cross the street to avoid them?
+For example, are there any stores nearby that you can duck into, if needed?
+What environmental weapons are around them that could be used as weapons or obstacles?
+Can you safely turn around, walk the other way or cross the street to avoid them?

-If a gang is preoccupied with each other and don't notice you, act preoccupied with something as well: dialing on your cell phone, fumbling through your pockets, or just look straight ahead without looking like a victim - chin up, shoulders back, stand tall -without looking like you're auditioning for the next Superman movie.
+If a gang is preoccupied with each other and doesn't notice you, act preoccupied with something as well: dialing on your cell phone, fumbling through your pockets or just look straight ahead without looking like a victim.
+Keep your chin up, shoulders back and stand tall without looking like you're auditioning for the next Superman movie.

 Your goal is to exude confidence without being confrontational.
-Regardless of how big a gang may be, it will always be one individual that has to make the first move.
-That person must first decide whether you're worth the risk of them being embarrassed in front of their friends and if you look like someone who may be a problem, they'll most likely leave you alone.
+Regardless of how big a gang may be, it always will be one individual who has to make the first move.
+That person must first decide whether you're worth the risk of them being embarrassed in front of their friends, and if you look like someone who may be a problem, they'll most likely leave you alone.

 But when you've been noticed and it looks like they may have sized you up as a target, this is your time to establish your ground game quick.

-Many gangs have members who've been arrested at one point have spent time in jail or prison.
-In lock up, they've been programmed that the very LAST thing they'll stand for being taken from them is their RESPECT.
+Many gangs have members who've been arrested at one point and have spent time in jail or prison.
+In lockup, they've been programmed that the very last thing they'll stand for being taken from them is their respect.

-If the gang feels you're disrespecting them in any way, then their most likely to feel that there's no other option than to gain it back.
-And for you, that typically means the "hard way".
+If the gang feels you're disrespecting them in any way, then it's most likely to feel that there's no other option than to gain it back.
+And for you, that typically means the hard way.

 This shows them that you recognize their superiority and gives them a graceful exit that they can brag about later.
 Walking away after making such a definitive statement also forces them to make the next move.

-99% of the time, they'll take the "out" and feel good about themselves that they got the best of you.
+Ninety-nine percent of the time, they'll take the out and feel good about themselves that they got the best of you.
 But if they don't and continue to walk after you or take the confrontation to the next level, then you at least know that the danger has increased and can plan your next steps.

-Jeff Anderson is a 10 year veteran of the U.S. Army, a Master Instructor of Close Quarters Combat self defense, and President of the International Society of Close Quarter Combatants.
-A full time self defense author and instructor, Jeff has trained military, law enforcement, and civilians in advanced close quarter combat tactics for "real life" self defense.
-Get weekly close combat videos and other "reality based" training at Jeff's website www.CloseQuartersCombat.com.
+Jeff Anderson is a 10-year veteran of the U.S. Army, master instructor of close quarters combat self-defense and president of the International Society of Close Quarter Combatants.
+A full-time, self-defense author and instructor, Anderson has trained military, law enforcement and civilians in advanced close quarter combat tactics for "real-life" self-defense.